 Coverage limits vary across insurers and providers, but averages range from $50,000 to up to $1 million or more.

 The majority of providers offer coverage in multiples of $50,000 up to $1 million.
 When you’re young, the difference between adding an extra $50,000 or $100,000 in coverage to your policy can be low.

 Costs vary greatly based on the level of risk a provider or insurer considers you to be.
 Ultimately, this risk is reflected in the premium you pay, which considers such factors as:

 - Your age.

 How much life insurance should I buy?

-To determine how much coverage you need, think about everything you currently do to protect your family’s finances.
-Put together a list or spreadsheet of your financial obligations — your mortgage, credit card and loan debts and even everyday household expenses.
+To determine how much coverage you need, put together a list or spreadsheet of your financial obligations — your mortgage, credit card and loan debts and even everyday household expenses.
 Also consider the costs necessary to fulfill your funeral or burial plans.
 You can then use a life insurance calculator to help you figure what coverage amount you need.